donohoe/content/posts/iphone-ios-setup-for-kids.md

 ## iOS Settings

-The background motivation here is to reduce passive tracking, basic security, and also unnesesary notifications.
+The background motivation here is to reduce passive tracking, basic security, and also unnecessary notifications.

 Turn on the phone, and starting at the Home Screen...